masonw19/ARC4-Decryption-Circuit/README.md

 #### Credit

-This project is made as part of a lab for a course that I had taken at the University of British Columbia's courses.
+This project is made as part of a lab for a course that I had taken at the University of British Columbia.